 What new capabilities do we need to develop?

 How shall we monitor and measure outcomes for the region?......

 We Shall Listen To Experts

 We have commenced forming links with experts and specialists in the region and Australia-wide.
 There is a generous response from traditional owners, scientists and ecologists, archeologists and educationalists, engineers, architects and designers.
 They are willing to share their knowledge and experience and support our inclusive design process.
 We are keen to find and listen to the experts and support their sanctuary projects.
 The arrival of reputable conservation organisations such as Australian Wildlife Conservancy (AWC), who have set the benchmark for conservation and eco-tourism through sanctuaries, and Trust for Nature, who work with private landholders in Victoria to create conservation covenants and reserves, signals the beginning of considerable investment from the private and philanthropic sector in what has been a relatively hidden vault of biodiversity in the South Eastern corner of Victoria.

 Why 'Connecting to Country & Culture' Matters

-It is not just a matter of saving the threatened Long-footed Potaroo from extinction, although that is critically important.
-It is also an opportunity to recognize and respect the special knowledge and skills of the Gunaikurnai people who have been protecting the lands and waters of East Gippsland for thousands of years.
+It is not just a matter of saving the threatened Long-footed Potaroo from extinction, although that is critical.
+It is also an opportunity to recognize and respect the special knowledge and skills of the Gunaikurnai people.
+Sanctuaries can secure and help protect aboriginal cultural heritage which might include:

 sites, landscapes or areas of significance

 cultural knowledge, lore, language, stories, song, dance and identity.